-In general, an emergency condition is one that can permanently impair or endanger your life.
+In general, an emergency condition can permanently impair or endanger your life.
 Dial 911 immediately for any medical problem that appears life-threatening.
 Some examples of conditions that need emergency medical care include:

-- Fever in a newborn less than 3 months old
+- Fever in a newborn less than three months old

 What is Considered an Urgent Medical Condition?

-Urgent medical conditions are ones that are not considered emergencies but still require care within 24 hours.
-Some examples include:
+Urgent medical conditions are not considered emergencies but still require care within 24 hours.
+Some examples include the following.

 Dial 911 immediately for any medical problem that appears to be life-threatening.

 Remember, ER visits are necessary for true emergencies, such as chest pain and severe injuries.
 Minor injuries and illnesses can be treated in the office.
-If a greater level of care is needed, our staff will direct patients to the proper healthcare provider, or, if it is a true emergency, we will transfer patients directly to a hospital emergency room for further treatment.
+Suppose a greater level of care is needed.
+In that case, our staff will direct patients to the proper healthcare provider.
+If it is a true emergency, we will transfer patients directly to a hospital emergency room for further treatment.